araobp/live/README.md

 ## Introduction

-This project is an exploration into creating a Unified Communications (UC) application that leverages Generative AI for voice chat over WebSocket.
+This project is an exploration into creating a Unified Communications (UC) application that leverages Gemini Live for voice chat over WebSocket.
 The author, a former IP Telephony engineer who was at the forefront of SIP and Unified Communications 20 years ago, is revisiting the field to build this innovative solution.

 ## Base Code